 Making Tax Digital for Business: VAT

-The new rules have effect from 1 April 2019 where a taxpayer has a ‘prescribed accounting period’ which begins on that date, or otherwise from the first day of a taxpayer’s first prescribed accounting period beginning after 1 April 2019.
-For some VAT-registered businesses with more complex requirements the rules will not have effect until 1 October 2019.
-Included in the deferred start date category are VAT divisions, VAT groups and businesses using the annual accounting scheme.
+The new rules have effect from 1 April 2019, where a taxpayer has a ‘prescribed accounting period’ which begins on that date, and otherwise from the first day of a taxpayer’s first prescribed accounting period beginning after 1 April 2019.

 In the long run, HMRC is still looking to a scenario where income tax updates are made quarterly and digitally, and this is really what the VAT provisions anticipate.

 Corporation tax rates have already been enacted for periods up to 31 March 2021.